 Seeing what’s missing is harder than what’s out of place.

 Filling a niche allows you to make a start.
 Developing a model to search systematically for opportunity allows you to scale.

-In the context of the story it’s not surprising that someone in charge keeping a church orderly fashion and who was a careful observer of people could succeed in retail.
+In the context of the story it’s not surprising that someone in charge keeping a church orderly who was a careful observer of people could succeed in retail.
 He has a clear sense of duty and self-control so that once he has spotted the opportunity he can execute.

 Burn Your Boats But Not Your Bridges